 Large teams can do more than small ones by specializing, building economies of scale, and removing redundant non-value-add tasks.
 But too often the only difference between how small teams, large teams, and enterprise work is how burdened the individuals are by managers and process.

 The data is already there.
 You just need to combine and centralize it.
-Designers will happily follow procedures when it's easier than not, and managers can track a project without interrupting the creative process.
+Designers will happily follow procedures when it's easier than not, and managers can track the hardware product development lifecycle without interrupting the creative process.

 Enterprise-Enabled Library and Data Management and Analysis

 Enterprises and large teams need to efficiently share libraries instead of building their own.
-They need a streamlined part selection process that combines purchasing power and keeps materials costs down.
+They need a streamlined part selection process that combines purchasing power and keeps materials costs down for cost effective electronics mass production.
 And managers need visibility into the project to give them the confidence to stop micromanaging and allow engineers the freedom to create a new product.